reshamas/reshamas.github.io/_posts/2018-10-28-fastai-week-1-classifying-camels-horses-and-elephants.md

 </p>

 In retrospect, it is quite easy to tell the difference between camels and horses.
 Let's challenge the neural network with something more difficult to discern, even for a human...
+Perhaps classifying African and Asian elephants.

 ---